BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/accounts.md

 The root HD path for Butane-based accounts is `m/44'/60'/0'/0`.
-Butane uses the Coin type `60` to support Ethereum type accounts, unlike many other Cosmos chains that use Coin type `118` ([list of coin types](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)
+Butane uses the Coin type `60` to support Ethereum type accounts, unlike many other Butane chains that use Coin type `118` ([list of coin types](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)

-The custom Butane [EthAccount](https://github.com/orgs/BUTANE-Smart-Chain/repositories) satisfies the `AccountI` interface from the Cosmos SDK auth module and includes additional fields that are required for Ethereum type addresses:
+The custom Butane [EthAccount](https://github.com/orgs/BUTANE-Smart-Chain/repositories) satisfies the `AccountI` interface from the Butane SDK auth module and includes additional fields that are required for Ethereum type addresses:

 ```go